You’ve been putting out a lot of content lately, but the traffic is just not there. Why?

 Anytime you make changes to your blog you are trying to improve it for seo, which will help with ranking and being found when searched by readers.

-I know a lot of people are focusing on Pinterest now a days, especially when you can use a great tool like Tailwind to boost your traffic, but it’s good practice to still target google traffic.
+I know a lot of people are focusing on Pinterest nowadays, especially when you can use a great tool like Tailwind to get 100K monthly views as we do, but it’s good practice to still target google traffic.

 You don’t want to put all your eggs in one Pinterest basket, blogging success comes from multiple channels, and Google is the main one.